friendly/Vis-MLM-book/working-text/book-outline.md

 The general multivariate linear model (MLM) can be understood as a simple extension of the univariate linear model, with the main difference being that there are multiple response variables instead of just one.

+This chapter explains the extensions from univariate to multivariate models, focusing on how familiar univariate statistics and methods are translated into their multivariate counterparts.
+Conceptual and geometric diagrams help to make this understandable.

 - ANOVA -> MANOVA
 - MRA -> MMRA
 - ANCOVA -> MANCOVA